 Eases project monitoring

-This is done by showing whether an activity is on time or late according to the original schedule.
-The CPM schedule will provide you with planned early and late dates for each activity – once the project actually starts, these planned dates can be compared with the actual dates to see whether the schedule is ahead or behind the initial baseline.
+The CPM schedule can show whether an activity is on time or late according to the original schedule.
+It will provide you with planned early and late dates for each activity.
+When the project actually starts, these planned dates can be compared with actual dates.
+This can show you whether the schedule is ahead or behind the baseline you created.

 Improves future project planning

-Using the variance data found between the actual dates and planned dates, project managers are able to create more accurate estimates for future project plans.
+Project managers can analyze variance data found between actual and planned dates to create more accurate estimates for future project plans.

 Helps avoid potential project delays and ease project efficiency

-Through the visualization of the CPM network diagram, you’ll be given a better idea of which activities have dependencies, which can be run in parallel, and which need to be performed sequentially.
+It can help improve future project planning.
+You can use the CPM network diagram to get a better idea of which activities have dependencies, which can be run in parallel, and which need to be performed sequentially.

 CPM Schedule Elements